 Aviationweb déjà vu Luchtvaart déjà vu

 OM-UGT SAAB 340B c/n 171

 Since 1992 rheumatic-patients out of the Northern part of Holland are flown to Slovakia to take a cure.
 The first years the Czechoslovak airliner CSA operated on these flights with their ATR-72.
 In 1994 the flights were taken over by Tatra Air.
-On September 25, 1994 their SAAB 340B OM-UGT was the first aircraft registered in the Slovakia republic to visit Eelde.
+On 25 September 1994, their SAAB 340B OM-UGT was the first aircraft registered in the Slovakia republic to visit Eelde.
 Before this aeroplane entered the Slovak register it was flown as OK-UGT; OO-RXM; HB-AHY and SE-F71.
-Nowadays this 1989-built SAAB 340B is operated by Kenya Flamingo Airways as 5Y-KFB (ex SE-KCH).
+Nowadays it is operated as a SAAB 340B/F by NyxAir as ES-NSD (ex SE-KCH; 4L-GIA; 5Y-KFB; SE-KCY; SE-KCH).

 The Swedish Air Force was a well seen guest at Eelde.
 The SAAB Sk 60 of F.5 Wing of the Royal Swedish Air Force (Kungliga Svenska Flygvapnet) visited Eelde not only on navigation flights: Team 60 came in when they needed fuel for the SAABs and the escorting Piper PA-31 and food for the crewmembers on route to the airshows in Europe.
-On September 6, 1993 "Team 60" was on the way back from an air show in Belgium when they were photographed.
-Forced by complaints of a small action group Groningen Airport Eelde decided early 2002 to close the field for military aircraft.
-October 2002 it was changed into "Prior Permission Required".
+On 6 September 1993, "Team 60" was on the way back from an air show in Belgium when they were photographed.
+Forced by complaints of a small action group, Groningen Airport Eelde decided early 2002 to close the field for military aircraft.
+In October 2002, this measure was relaxed: limited millitary traffic is permited "Prior Permission is Required".

+Aviationweb déjà vu Luchtvaart déjà vu